-writeMzTab Save a grouped xcmsSet object in mzTab-1.1 format file filename (may include full path) for the mzTab file.
-Pipes or URLs are not
+writeMzTab Save a grouped xcmsSet object in mzTab-1.1 format file ------------ -- object the xcmsSet object filename filename (may include full path) for the mzTab file.
+Pipes or URLs are not allowed.

 Write the grouped xcmsSet to an mzTab file.